In Grief: Brother's Dating Causes Family Conflict

 My response: I’m so very sorry to learn of the traumatic death of your brother-in-law last fall, and I can only imagine what this tragic event has done to your family.

-As I understand it, your primary concern centers around the family’s negative reaction to the developing relationship between the deceased brother's bereaved girlfriend and your husband’s younger brother – a relationship which you may be more willing to recognize and accept as their way of coping with this loss.
+As I understand it, your primary concern centers around the family’s negative reaction to the developing relationship between the deceased brother's bereaved girlfriend and your husband’s younger brother ~ a relationship which you may be more willing to see as a response to grief rather than a betrayal.

 The family’s conflicted feelings about this are understandable.
 When a sibling dies and one of his brothers begins dating the deceased brother’s girlfriend, it can be very hard for his mother and the remaining siblings to accept, no matter how soon after the death it occurs.
 Partly that is because they may be feeling a need to remain loyal to their son and brother and respectful of his memory, and they may be worried that these two people will cease to remember and love this irreplaceable person they all have lost.

-It may be helpful for you to keep in mind that every person in this family is grieving a different loss, and the relationship each one had with the person who died is very different too.
-Your husband and his siblings have lost their brother, your mother-in-law has lost a son, and Jim’s girlfriend has lost her partner and the father of her child.
+You note that there is little communication within the family, yet everyone turns to you to talk about it.
+It’s no wonder you feel overwhelmed.
+It may help to remember that each person in this family is grieving a different loss, shaped by a different relationship with the person who died.
+Your husband and his siblings have lost a brother; your mother-in-law has lost a son; and this young woman has lost her life partner and the father of her child.
+These losses are not experienced ~ or expressed ~ in the same way.
 (See How We Mourn: Understanding Our Differences.)

 You say that although they were not married, these two had been together for 15 years and had a two-year-old son.
 I don’t know how close they were to each other, or anything else about their relationship, but I do know that however this woman reacts to her partner's death depends on many, many different factors.
 To gain a clearer understanding of what she may be experiencing, it may help you to read what newly widowed women have to say about dating and remarriage.
-(See, for example, Julie Donner Andersen's article, HowLong Is Long Enough?)
-Once you’ve read the article, you might even share it with this girlfriend and ask if any of it rings true to her.
-If you think they would be open to it, you may want to share the article with other family members as well.
-This might open up some meaningful dialogue with all concerned.
+(See, for example, Julie Donner Andersen's writings, Loving A Widower.)

 No comments: